 2. Prepare The Site

 If you are paving over an existing asphalt driveway or parking lot, drive over the area and look for areas where the existing asphalt is loose.
-You need to remove those loose pieces and fill the area with gravel.
+You need to remove those loose pieces and fill the areas with gravel.

 3. Evaluate The Asphalt Millings You Plan To Use

 Discuss the processing with your asphalt millings supplier.
 The supplier should screen the millings to make sure that none of the pieces are larger than two inches.
-If needed, millings larger than two inches in size should be crushed smaller.
+If needed, millings larger than two inches in size can be crushed smaller.

 The supplier should determine if the millings contain a lot of fine material, or whether they are coarser.
 Either way, the supplier will need to add an emulsion.
-Emulsion is an additive that contains suspended droplets of asphalt in water that will help to bind the mix.
+An emulsion is an additive that contains suspended droplets of asphalt in water that will help to bind the mix.
 The emulsion should be designed for a cold mixture of asphalt.
 For coarse material, it needs an added emulsion percent of 2.5 to 3 percent.
 For fine material, use an added emulsion percent of 3 to 3.5 percent.